Golf VX Grand Opening To Introduce New Era Of Sports Entertainment In Chicago Area

-The 12,000-square-foot flagship franchise in Arlington Heights features 12 cutting-edge golf simulators for rentals, memberships, leagues, lessons, events, dining, and a Makr Shakr robotic bartender
+The 12,000-square-foot flagship franchise in Arlington Heights features 12 cutting-edge simulators and exceptional food and beverage service

-CHICAGO, Jan.
-28, 2025 /PRNewswire/ -- Golf VX, a leading indoor golf simulator company, is making its entry into franchising with the grand opening of its first North American venue, Golf VX – Arlington Heights, on Saturday, Feb.
+CHICAGO, IL, UNITED STATES, January 29, 2025 /EINPresswire / -- Golf VX, a leading indoor golf simulator company, is making its entry into franchising with the grand opening of its first North American venue, Golf VX – Arlington Heights, on Saturday, Feb.
 8, 2025, at 644 E. Rand Road in Arlington Heights, Illinois.

 The 12,000-square-foot Golf VX – Arlington Heights venue features 12 spacious simulator bays, each equipped with Golf VX's own T2 simulator technology.
 The simulators deliver an ultrarealistic golfing experience with high-definition graphics and moving hitting surfaces that replicate the fairways, rough, and bunkers from more than 380 real-world courses.